-It is the exhaustion produced from continuous and disproportionate strenuous work in any field.
+Credited to German-born psychologist Herbert Freudenberger who used the term in a 1974 study of the condition, “burn-out syndrome” is the exhaustion produced from continuous and disproportionate strenuous work in any field.

-Burnout occurs when one is driven by a compulsion to achieve what you are expected to achieve.
+It generally occurs when one is driven by a compulsion to achieve what you are expected to achieve.
 This entirely modern phenomenon is increasing by the day as the common lifestyle has become vastly more external.

 Our goals are set by others rather than by our own judgment of what we truly need.
 Again, these goals are becoming more difficult to attain while many of us are not aware of how to recharge ourselves.

 Nowadays, rental prices, poor commuting services, unpaid internships, burning climates, lack of job security and self-enforced activism are all being considered as contributing to burnout.

 Not to mention the COVID-19 pandemic, which is causing most to work from home and work well beyond their 9am - 5pm timetable.